paulosborne/di/README.md

 The snippet above will assign the object `Foo` to `$foo` which will contain a property `$bar` containing the object `Bar`.

-The above example could be extended and the container will resolve ALL nested dependencies.
+This could be extended and the container will resolve ALL nested dependencies.

 ### Implementations of Interfaces